Inside Vs Outside Ride Dynamics

-Virtual cycling has come a long way in the last ten years.
+Virtual cycling has come a long way in the last 10 years.
 People realised that riding a static resistance trainer as hard as possible whilst staring at the garage door was not the most enjoyable experience.
-If fact, it was horrible, but necessary for lousy weather and those awful 5 min efforts everyone did.
+If fact, it was horrible, but necessary during lousy weather outside, and those awful five-minute efforts everyone did.

-Luckily times have changed with smart trainers, and MyWhoosh cycling indoors can be more enjoyable and as realistic as riding outside.
-So how do we do it, and how does it work?
+Luckily, times have changed with smart trainers, and cycling indoors with MyWhoosh can be more enjoyable and just as realistic as riding outside.
+So how do we accomplish this, and how does it work?

-The MyWhoosh team has spent a lot of time working on replicating the speeds and feel of the outdoors brought to indoors.
+The MyWhoosh team has spent a lot of time into working on replicating the speeds and feel of the outdoors and bringing them indoors.
 We have used advanced algorithms, aero test data, rolling resistance, CDA and CRR, and drafting formulas.
 But more importantly, we go outside and ride, come inside and ride and then have a detailed discussion over coffee on how it feels.
-It’s a never-ending battle, but we feel we are very close.
+It is a never-ending battle, but we feel we are really close.

 The MyWhoosh game is designed so that the power needed outside to ride at a certain speed is closely replicated inside.
 This applies to riding along the flat, going uphill and descending.
 We have done a lot of work on accelerations and even endless tests on how long it takes to roll to a complete stop.
 We are confident we have the best dynamics in the virtual world.